-Ethiopia’s Omo Valley encompasses over 23,500 km in the in the extreme southwest of the country bordering Kenya and South Sudan.
+Ethiopia’s Omo Valley encompasses over 23,500 km in the extreme southwest of the country bordering Kenya and South Sudan.
 Within Ethiopia, the Omo Valley is located in the Southern Nations, Nationalities, and Peoples Republic (SNNPR) regional state.
 This diverse geographic area includes the Omo River and its delta, the Turkana Basin of Lake Turkana, the wider river valley including arid desert and plateaus, and the lush highland mountain ranges along the northern and eastern borders.
 The Omo Valley is situated in the heart of the East African Great Rift Valley and 165 km of the “Lower Valley of the Omo” was designated as a UNESCO World Heritage site in 1980 due to the numerous renowned fossil hominid discoveries.

 This area has long been suggested by anthropologists to have been a major “crossroads” and “super highway” over the course of human evolutionary history.